marusakod/scprocess/docs/setup.md

 ## Scprocess data directory setup

-1. Create a directory that will store all data necessary for running scprocess
+1. Create a directory that will store all data necessary for running {{ software_name }}

 2. Add the following line to your `.bashrc` file: